Neighborhood Watch for Burglary Prevention

-According to the FBI, over 2.1 million incidents of burglary were committed in 2012.
-A burglary takes place in the U.S. every 14.3 seconds, according to the Uniform Crime Reporting Program Crime Clock.
-And burglary is not a crime limited to night-time.
-In fact, the National Crime Prevention Council reports that more than 60 percent of all residential burglaries occurred during daylight hours.
-While these statistics are alarming, they remind us of the ever-growing impact of crime in the United States -- and that no matter where you reside, you are a potential victim.
+According to the FBI, there was over 2 million incidents of burglary committed in 2009.
+A burglary takes place in the U.S. every 14.6 seconds, according to the Uniform Crime Reporting Program Crime Clock.
+Although we often associate burglary as being something which is done under the cloak of darkness, burglary is not a crime limited to night-time.
+In fact, the Burglary Prevention Council estimates that more than 60 percent of all residential burglaries actually took place during daylight hours.
+It is true that these statistics are alarming, as they serve as a reminder of the ever-growing impact of crime in the USA, and that no matter where you reside, you are a potential victim, a worrying thought.

-Not everyone can afford subscription-based home security systems that provide 24-hour monitoring.
-Local policing efforts are often stretched too thin for routine patrols and must rely on the active participation of community residents for crime prevention.
+Sadly not everyone can afford subscription-based home security systems that provide 24-hour monitoring, in fact the truth is that very few of us can afford such luxuries to keep our homes and our possessions safe.
+Local policing efforts are already stretched too thin for routine patrols and that is why we must rely on the participation of community residents for crime prevention.

-Since most crimes happen in isolation, a Neighborhood Watch team is employed to act as an extra set of "eyes and ears" when a police presence is not always available.
-But a Neighborhood Watch group does more than canvass its community.
-In most cases, involvement creates opportunity to get to know those living in your geographical area, helping to open the lines of communication with local police and better overall cooperation among residents in crime prevention efforts.
-Participating in a Neighborhood Watch group builds confidence and encourages residents to take an active interest in one another's properties and livelihoods.
+Because of the fact that most crimes happen in isolation, a Neighborhood Watch team is the perfect solution to this issue, and they can be employed to act as an extra set of “eyes and ears” when a police presence is not always there.
+A Neighborhood Watch group however does more than just canvass throughout the community.
+In many cases, involvement creates opportunity to get to know those living in your geographical area, helping to open the lines of communication with local police and better overall cooperation among residents in crime prevention efforts.
+Participating in a Neighborhood Watch group builds confidence and encourages residents to take an active interest in one another’s properties and livelihoods.